whscienceteacher/whscienceteacher.github.io/README.md

 [Spaceship Programming](/spaceship/) - **Physics** - Program an unmanned spaceship by turning on and off thrusters to maneuver to a target.
 Very game like with missions.
 Helps students think about forces, especially what Newton's First Law means.
 Impulse is also implicit since thrusters need to be turned on for certain amounts of time.
 Now includes a version with [measurement tools](/spaceship/mt/) where students can measure distances, and a [version without missions for experimentation](spaceship/experiment).

 [Storms](/storms/) - **Physics** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy.
 Also availible [in °C.](/stormsc/)

+[Two Speakers](/twospeakers/) - **Physics** - Listen to the sound from two speakers at different places and see a transverse version of the recorded wave.
+The user can move the microphone and change the frequency and amplitude of the sound from the two speakers.
+The simulation shows rings for the peaks and troughs from each speaker.
+I apologize for the clicking sound you hear, especially when moving the microphone.

 [Wave Addition](/waveaddition/) - **Physics** - Students enter the frequencies and amplitudes of two waves and see the result.
 Students can discover interference patterns.
 Also available in a version where students can change the [phase in degrees](/waveaddition/phase/) or [in radians.](/waveaddition/phaserad/)